Menu

 Prelude

-''The woods around Mile End were once walden and Walden all woods; and waldensong the delirious murmur of wood pigeons guarding the gravestones, the mediaeval black trunks of elms, St. Dunstan’s square tower glazed onto the sky.''
+The woods around Mile End were once walden and Walden all woods; and waldensong the delirious murmur of wood pigeons guarding the gravestones, the mediaeval black trunks of elms, St. Dunstan’s square tower glazed onto the sky.

 I was weaned too soon, I suppose, so I need to travel back now and then to my birth city to feast on its remains.
-When my soul shrivels dry and threatens to expire in this saturnine land of my adoption, I come tramping back around London’s East End, soaking in the sooty streets and hop-reeking pubs, the soft buttery dog droppings plastered over the pavement and the damp, open greens—O Mum—the day you tumbled into bed with a ‘bloody foreigner,’ you condemned me to be an exile in my own land.
+When my soul shrivels dry and threatens to expire in this saturnine land of my adoption, I come tramping back around London’s East End, soaking in the sight of sooty streets and hop-reeking pubs, the soft buttery dog droppings plastered over the pavement and the damp, open greens—O Mum—the day you tumbled into love with a ‘bloody foreigner,’ you condemned me to be an exile in my own land.

 Thank you, thank you for this double-edged gift—but where will I lay my neurotic bones to rest while I’m still alive?
 Where is my country?

 Drifting through these streets that loop and cross and threadneedle into one another, I eavesdrop on tweed-capped pensioners, pulled strongly along on dog leashes, rumbling out their gentle coughs at every lamppost.
 I admire the wind-polished faces of the schoolboys as they wade through market trash along Whitechapel.
-It’s where the glassy red phone-boxes, reeking of musk and dog piss, are vandalized by the local Hun.
+It’s where the glassy red phone-boxes, reeking of musk and dogs, are vandalized by the local Hun.

 My salmon-river journey tugs me past centuries’ old terrace-houses.
 Blindfolded.
 Gagged in plywood.
 Awaiting their death-row demolition.
 Pounding the pavement like an accidented soul, I’m newly dead—yet still haunting the track-path of my sudden annihilation.
 Wedged into this purgatory between worlds, I am a displaced sinner, forever atoning for the loss of the motherland.